prometheus-operator/prometheus-operator/Documentation/proposals/202405-scrapeconfig-graduation.md

   - Strategy: Graduate to `v1beta1` from `v1alpha1` with all the necessary changes/improvements and handle any breaking changes in the API between the two versions with a conversion webhook.
 This ensures that users can automatically transition their configurations without manual intervention.
   - Con: Greatly increases complexity for the maintainers as well as the users.

-- **Avoid v1alpha1 to v1beta1 Conversion Webhook**
-  - Strategy: Graduate to `v1beta1` from `v1alpha1` with all the necessary changes/improvements and require users to manually handle any breaking changes or conversion tasks.
-Provide detailed documentation and support to guide users through the transition process.
-  - Con: Additional complexity for existing users of the API.